 Silvi Groe is the Institute's Clinical Director responsible for overseeing the comprehensive clinical operations of the largest outpatient program at UHN with over 80,000 Orthopedics Visits, and its integrated surgical program with over 5000 Orthopedic and Hand surgeries.
-Silvi's portfolio includes enabling Arthritis Care Quality innovation, which is driven by converging discovery, and learning with front line clinical care.
-Most recently she led the establishment of new integrated model of care for
+Silvi's portfolio includes enabling Arthritis Care Quality innovation, which is driven by converging discovery and learning with front-line clinical care.
+Most recently she led the establishment of a new integrated model of care for

 Knee surgery, as well as a partnership with St. Hilda's for convalescent care support for our complex foot and ankle patients.